sakksoftware/hse-mcmaster-prodution/README.md

 * `GET /user`
   returns information about the currently signed up user.

+* `GET /user/profile`
+  return the user profile information for the currently signed in user.

+* `POST /user/login`
+  allows user to signin into the service.
+  params:
+    username - the chosen username
+    password - the chosen password

 * `POST /users`
   create a new user (as a result from a user sign up)
   params: